-states, which can be spontaneous or triggered by any port event.
+The behavior is described by states, possibly timed or hybrid, and transitions between states, which can be spontaneous or triggered by any port event.
 For example, the implementation of Figure 5.3 specifies the battery to be in the charged state whenever activated, with an energy level of 100%.
 This level is continuously decreased by 2% (of the initial amount) per time unit (energy' denotes the first derivative of energy) until a threshold value of 20% is reached, upon which the battery changes to the depleted state.
 This state transition triggers the empty output event, and the loss rate of energy is increased to 3%.
 Moreover, the voltage value is regularly computed from the energy level (ranging between 6.0 and 4.0 [volts]) and made accessible to the environment via the corresponding outgoing data port.
 In addition, the battery listens to the tryReset port to decide when a reset operation should be performed in reaction to faulty behavior (see the description of error models below).

-The behavior of the system also describes invariants on the values of data components (such as "energy ≥ 0.2 " in state charged) restrict the residence time in a state.
+The behavior of the system also describes invariants on the values of data components (such as "energy >= 0.2" in state charged) restrict the residence time in a state.
 Trajectory equations (such as the one associated with energy') specify how continuous variables evolve while residing in a state.
-This is akin to timed and hybrid automata [9].
+This is akin to timed and hybrid automata [10].
 Here we assume that all invariants are given by Boolean expressions over data subcomponents and constants where each arithmetic subexpression is linear.
 Moreover we constrain the derivatives occurring in trajectory equations to real constants, i.e., the evolution of continuous variables is described by linear functions.